Boro23-wq/100-days-of-code/log.md

 **Thoughts:** Had worked out with a few primitive HTML elements.

+### Day 2: April 3, 2020

+**Today's Progress**: Played around with CSS style and id properties and learnt the idea of overriding css selectors.

+**Thoughts:** Had a great time learning thhe primitive CSS that we need to understand really well.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)